-Jeannine Ouellette has worked as a writer and editor for regional and national magazines.
+Jeannine Ouellette has worked as a writer and editor for regional and national magazines and currently serves as Nonfiction Editor for Orison Books and reviewer for Up the Staircase Quarterly.
 She is the author of the books Mama Moon, A Day Without Immigrants, and Hurricane Katrina, and co-author of The Good Caregiver, among others.
 Her fiction, creative nonfiction, narrative journalism, and poetry have appeared in numerous publications.
-She is the recipient of a 2015 Curt Johnson Fiction Award as well as awards from the Society of Professional Journalists and the Medill School of Journalism.
-Jeannine is the founder and director of Elephant Rock, a program for creative writing.
-She is currently working on her first novel.
+She is the recipient of a 2015 Curt Johnson Fiction Award, a 2016 Proximity Essay Award, a 2017 Masters Review Emerging Writer's Award, two recent Pushcart nominations, as well as awards from the Society of Professional Journalists and the Medill School of Journalism.
+Her work has been praised by Joyce Carol Oates as "simply beautiful, precisely imagined, poetically structured, compelling, and vivid."
+Jeannine serves as a mentor for the Association of Writers and Writing Program's Writer-to-Writer Program as well as for the Minnesota Prison Writing Workshop, and she is the founder and director of Elephant Rock, an independent creative writing program in Minneapolis.
+She recently completed her first novel.